MoeHcci/MusicalInstruments/README.md

-<h1> The Drum Kit Project </h1>
+<h1> The Musical Instruments Project </h1>
-<p>The Drum Kit project utilizes HTML, CSS, and JS to create a virtual
+<p>This project utilizes HTML, CSS, and JS to create a virtual
-drum kit that responds to the user's input with drum kit like sounds </p>
+musical instrumentation options  that responds to the user's input with soundss </p>